Engaging Artists Fellowship

 • Develop a set of individualized goals for the Fellowship year

-• Develop a final presentation (public, or otherwise), with assistance from More Art staff, of or about the work you’ve developed during the More Art Fellowship
+• Develop a culminating presentation (public, or otherwise), with assistance from More Art staff, of or about the work you’ve developed during the More Art Fellowship

 • Attend monthly 1-to-1 individualized mentorship meetings with More Art staff